samueldbrewer/parcel-crawl-service/README.md

 - `score_workers`, `rotation_step`, etc. map directly to their CLI equivalents.
 - If `auto_front` isn’t provided, the worker forces `--auto-front` so the crawl can run headlessly.
 - Provide `front_angle` or `front_vector` to override the auto-detected frontage.
+- When calling `/jobs`, you can now supply `footprint_points` (list of `[x, y]`) and `front_direction` (two floats) to reuse the footprint captured locally.
+These become `--footprint-json` and `--front-vector` when the worker launches the crawler.

+### Remote GUI workflow

+`remote_client_gui.py` is a lightweight desktop helper that mirrors the classic shrink-wrap flow:

+1. Select the DXF locally and click **Capture Footprint** to pick the bounding box + frontage direction.
+2. Click **Upload & Start Crawl** to POST the DXF to `/files`, then create a `/jobs` request with the captured points.
+The response shows the job ID and the API’s JSON payload for easy debugging.

+Run it with `python3 remote_client_gui.py` (requires the same dependencies as the crawler).
+Configure the API base URL if you’re targeting a different Railway environment.

 ## Deployment notes